 Is NHR ending?

 The State Budget Law for 2024 determined the end of the NHR regime from 1st January 2024.
-However, certain individuals can still apply up until 31st March 2025, and the scheme will be replaced by the Tax Incentive for Scientific Research and Innovation, which is expected to be implemented later in 2024.
+However, certain individuals can still apply up until 31st March 2025, and the scheme is being replaced by the Tax Incentive for Scientific Research and Innovation, which has now been implemented.
 To learn more, please refer to Is The Portugal NHR Ending?

-Personal income tax (IRS) rates in Portugal
+Personal Income Tax (IRS) Rates in Portugal

 The Portugal tax rates for individuals for 2023 are as follows, ranging from 14.5 percent to 48 percent: